 For decades, a college degree has been the bare minimum requirement for roles in tech.
 But with moguls like Mark Zuckerberg, Elon Musk, and Jeff Bezos denouncing college degrees in replacement of learning actionable, applicable tech skills, more and more roles in tech will accept self-taught or bootcamp-led education with a portfolio to boot that shows examples of your work and acumen.

-In fact, it’s one of the highest-paying jobs you can earn without a college degree.
+In fact, it’s one of the best jobs you can get without a college degree.

 Everyone lives in San Francisco or Silicon Valley.